What Does a CP504 Mean?

 • Social security benefits

-If you have received an IRS CP504 Notice of Intent to Levy and you do not agree with your outstanding tax bill, consider consulting one of our tax attorneys to discuss your options for disputing the bill.
-If you received a CP504 or CP504b and need help with installment agreements or an offer in compromise, our team of experienced attorneys can help explain the processes as well as negotiate with the IRS.
-Give us a call today at (404) 233-9800 to get started.
+If you have received an IRS CP504 Notice of Intent to Levy, and you do not agree with your outstanding tax bill, consider scheduling a consultation with one of our tax attorneys to discuss your options for disputing the bill.
+If you received a CP504 or CP504b and need help with installment agreements or an offer in compromise, our team of experienced attorneys can help explain the processes as well as negotiate with the IRS on your behalf.
+Give us a call today at (404) 233-9800 or fill out our online consultation form to take the first step toward resolving your IRS debt.